 - Georgia Academy for the Blind

 The Georgia Academy for the Blind was founded in 1852 to serve the needs of Georgia's students with visual impairments, including those with additional disabilities.
-Accredited by the Southern Association of Colleges and Schools (SACS), the Academy is committed to providing the highest quality of educational services to their students and families accross the state.
-The Academy offers day and residential programs on its campus, as well as outreach services and professional learing opportunities.
+Accredited by the Southern Association of Colleges and Schools (SACS), the Academy is committed to providing the highest quality of educational services to their students and families across the state.
+The Academy offers day and residential programs on its campus, as well as outreach services and professional learning opportunities.
 For more information please visit www.gabmacon.org/pages/Georgia_Academy_for_the_Blind or call (478)751-6083.

 - Georgia Association on Higher Education and Disability (Ahead)